alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   **=== IF THE DSG SUBSCRIPTION IS NOT EMPTY CONFIRM IT IS NO LONGER USED BEFORE DELETING ANY RESOURCES ===**

-- Clear any remaining DSG data from the SHM by running `./Remove_DSG_Data_From_SHM.ps1 `, entering the DSG ID when prompted.
+- Clear any remaining DSG data from the SHM by running `./Remove_DSG_Data_From_SHM.ps1 -dsgId <DSG ID>`, where the DSG ID is the one specified in the config.

 ### Set up users and DNS

-- Prepare SHM by running `./Prepare_SHM.ps1`, entering the DSG ID when prompted
+- Prepare SHM by running `./Prepare_SHM.ps1 -dsgId <DSG ID>`, where the DSG ID is the one specified in the config

 - This step also creates a DSG KeyVault in the DSG subscription in `Resource Groups -> RG_DSG_SECRETS -> kv-shm-<shm-id>-dsg<dsg-id>`.
 Additional deployment steps will add secrets to this KeyVault and you will need to access some of these for some of the manual configiration steps later.